We can all take precautions against COVID-19. Learn more about campus and individual actions to prevent illness.

 5 Keys to Healthy Hand Washing

 In the fight against COVID-19, clean hands are critical.
-The university has deployed a number of hand washing stations across campus.

 If You Start Feeling Sick, Stay Home.